 The Definitive Guide to Alternative Data

-Like everything else in today’s tech-focused world, investment data has evolved beyond gathering information through SEC filings and earnings reports.
+Like everything else in today’s tech-focused world, financial research has evolved beyond gathering information through SEC filings and earnings reports.

 These additional sources of information are collectively known as “Alternative data.”